 Sometimes, getting creative is a big help.
 Giving my hand and mind something else to focus on makes me calm.
 It’s more enjoyable than hysterically doing dishes or cleaning the bathroom and just as rewarding.
 I have a colouring book that I’m making my way through, I Love My Hair by Andre Pippins.
 I like using colour pencils and watercolours.

 I’ve not tried art journalling or calligraphy but I think they would be just as therapeutic.
+Coping with anxiety is a matter of channelling the energies into to a positive activity or expression and as a result the mind will be soothed.

 Music you can take wherever you go.
 In fact you can use music alongside all of the above.
 I prefer not to listen to anything when I’m commuting but indoors my three choices are Chinese pan flute, the sound of the sea or raindrops.
 Being close to nature is calming for me those and those sounds tap in to that experience.